chandrasekhar7/LINUX_RH342-study/README.md

 discovery.sendtargets.auth.username = <username>
 discovery.sendtargets.auth.password = <password>

+/sbin/iscsi-iname will give you a *hint* at the proper ordering of TLD.domain.host in the /etc/iscsi/initiator.name file.
+It won't give you the proper name to use, however.
+You'll have to fill in the TLDN.domain.hostname part yourself.

 man iscsiadm | grep iscsiadm | grep discover man iscsiadm | grep iscsiadm | grep login